 If you are having problems with the transmission in your Eclipse, such as clunky shifting or hesitation, check the fluid level first - it is amazing how many drivers pay thousands of dollars for transmission work when a half quart of transmission fluid would have fixed the problem.

-See how to seal up minor power steering fluid leaks1996 Mitsubishi Eclipse RS 2.0L 4 Cyl.
+Learn how to diagnose and fix minor oil leaks in your car1996 Mitsubishi Eclipse RS 2.0L 4 Cyl.

 Want an easy way to save $500?
 Rotate your tires at least three times per year2005 Mitsubishi Eclipse Spyder GS 2.4L 4 Cyl.